-The JMZ Science Outreach Program delivers exceptional science programs to elementary school children in the Ravenswood City School District, with the purpose of igniting a love of science and laying the foundation for success in middle- and high-school science and math.
-It strives to address inequalities in STEM education (Science, Technology, Engineering, and Math) between Ravenswood and its wealthier, neighboring public school districts.
+The Friends funds the JMZ’s Science Outreach Program which delivers exceptional science programs to elementary school children in the Ravenswood City School District and East Palo Alto Charter School (EPACS), with the purpose of igniting a love of science among and laying the foundation for success in middle- and high-school science and math.
+The program helps to address inequalities in STEM education (Science, Technology, Engineering, and Math) between Ravenswood and EPACS and its wealthier, neighboring public school districts.

 Statement of Need

 The Ravenswood City School District serves East Palo Alto and eastern Menlo Park children.
-In contrast with well-funded public school systems in the neighboring communities of Palo Alto, Menlo Park, Woodside and Los Altos, Ravenswood schools that participate serve a high number of families who have been historically economically disenfranchised, as indicated by the following benchmarks:
+In contrast with well-funded public school systems in the neighboring communities of Palo Alto, Menlo Park, Woodside and Los Altos, Ravenswood schools and EPACS serve a high number of families who have been historically economically disenfranchised, as indicated by the following benchmarks:

 - 34.5% of students are homeless (higher than the national average of 2.7%)

 - 89% of students are free-lunch eligible (significantly higher than the state average of 58.6%)

 - 58.8% of students are English Language Learners (higher than the state average of 22.1%)